Our customers share their stories of successful collaboration

 To keep up with modern developments and be ready for further growth, Sycada’s management decided to move to the cloud in 2019.
 They chose to go with Amazon Web Services (AWS) because that provider was the largest, and offered the widest range of technologies and market knowledge.

-Although they know a lot about enterprise applications at Sycada, cloud services and Amazon were new to them.
+Although they know a lot about enterprise applications at Sycada, cloud services and AWS were new to them.
 Once upon a time, the company had started out with a single server in the hallway closet that eventually moved to a data center’s server rack.
 In short, they were used to a world where you could buy resources and watch them run, so to speak.
-But when you move to the cloud, different laws apply.
-And because the implementation of those different laws requires different technology, they approached us to help them out.
+But when you move to the cloud, different rules apply.
+And because the implementation of those different rules requires different technology, they approached us to help them out.

 The solution

 We guided Sycada through the entire process.
-First, we replicated the existing platform to make it run on a virtual server.
+First, we replicated the existing platform to make it run on virtual servers.
 Once that was taken care of, we made the platform server-less, so Sycada could take full advantage of all the benefits working in the cloud has to offer.

 The results

-In a nutshell: Sycada now has plenty of time to focus on their core business, since the technical side is all taken care of – everything from hardware and maintenance to power and network connectivity is under control.
+In a nutshell: Sycada now has plenty of time to focus on their core business, since the technical and infrastructural aspects are taken care of – everything from hardware and maintenance, to power and network connectivity is under control.

-Another big benefit for Sycada is the additional reliability Amazon offers.
-After all, the data centers are grouped into Availability Zones (AZs), which in turn are grouped into regions.
+Another big benefit for Sycada and their customers is the additional reliability AWS offers.
+After all, the data centers are grouped into Availability Zones (AZs), which in turn are grouped into Regions.
 Should some of the containers or services go down, the platform continues to run smoothly.

-Finally, the Amazon cloud allows them to adjust costs as their usage increases.
-For a platform with growth ambitions and a varying server load, it’s the perfect match.
+Finally, the AWS cloud allows them to adjust their costs as their usage increases.
+For a platform with growth ambitions and fluctuating server loads, this is a perfect match.